clintberry/clintberry.com/content/blog/2019-01-07-what-does-a-cto-do.md

 ---
-title: What does a CTO do?
+title: What Does a CTO Do?
 author: Clint Berry
 layout: post
 date: 2019-01-07